-Consultee Feedback SoTCC Response Amendments to EP Competition and Markets Authority (CMA) and effective price freeze on certain tickets.
+Consultee Feedback SoTCC Response Amendments to EP Competition and Markets Authority (CMA) Note the plan to for a funded temporary discount and effective price freeze on certain tickets.
 Generally speaking, policies that affect fares are some of the most likely to have a distortive effect on competition (in the context of EPs).
-We note, however, that your plans are temporary The funded discount and shadow fares model will apply to all operators - every operator with services within our administrative area is within the EP - for both current and any new routes and would also be available to any new operator's routes operating partly or wholly within the authority area.
+We note, however, that your plans are temporary only - we would be grateful if you could confirm whether the funded discount/shadow fares will apply to all operators and whether a new route/new operator would be eligible for funding via the establishment of a shadow fare?
+The funded discount and shadow fares model will apply to all operators - every operator with services within our administrative area is within the EP - for both current and any new routes and would also be available to any new operator's routes operating partly or wholly within the authority area.
 No amendments required.
-Transport Act 2000 (as amended).
-Should the Noted and will be taken into consideration through the development and implementation of the EP No amendments required prior to the making of the EP.
+The CMA has a statutory function within the Transport Act 2000 (as amended).
+Should the CMA consider that a partnership agreement does not meet the 'Competition Test', the CMA may open an investigation.
+The Act recognises that while an agreement might have a significant adverse effect on competition it may still pass the Test if it is a proportion means to delivering improvements to bus services.
+The act does not require the CMA to provide an opinion on Noted and will be taken into consideration through the development and implementation of the EP No amendments required prior to the making of the EP.

 Consultee Feedback SoTCC Response Amendments to EP whether the partnership proposals meet the requirements of the Test.
 Any comments provided in the course of the CMA's review should not be interpreted to provide legal assurances that there will be no adverse impact for competition or that a proposed agreement is compliant with competition law.
 We ask that EP plans and documents, reflect this position (by avoiding references that imply that EP plans have been cleared by the CMA).
 Staffordshire County Council Staffordshire County Council support the Stoke- on-Trent EP plan and scheme and look forward to working with the Partnership to improve the bus service provision within the area, including cross-boundary services operating into Staffordshire.
 Noted, and thank you for your support.
 The partnership welcomes the opportunity to work closely with Staffordshire County Council to ensure the benefits of the EP investment to improve bus services across Stoke-on-Trent are felt beyond the City, for bus passengers making cross boundary journeys into Staffordshire.
 No amendments required prior to the making of the EP.
 Staffordshire County Council have also raised some valid clarification questions in regard to the development of the EP scheme initiatives.
 SoTCC will work in partnership with Staffordshire County Council to clarify and develop the content and detail of the EP Plan and Scheme initiatives, with a specific focus on confirming operational details of EP schemes with cross boundary implications.
-Transport Focus
+Transport Focus 1